 The National Heritage Memorial Fund is governed by a Board of Trustees, chaired by Simon Thurley CBE.
-They supervise the overall management of NHMF activities and are responsible for strategic leadership and direction of the organisation.
+They supervise the overall management of NHMF activities and are responsible for the strategic leadership and direction of the organisation.

 Trustees are appointed by the Prime Minister and work within laws made by Parliament and directions given by Government.
 Their decisions about individual applications and matters of policy are made independently.

-- how to deploy funds from the NHMF to deliver greatest benefit to the heritage
+- how to deploy funds from the NHMF to deliver greatest benefit to heritage

 - potential threats to the heritage of the UK, which NHMF might be best placed to respond to

 - potentially controversial issues of policy identified by staff or Trustees

 - opinions and formal advice from experts and other agencies